davidydu/OAI-OTEL-bench/GAIA_agent_design/research_bot/README.md

 python -m GAIA_agent_design.research_bot.main
 ```

+This example can parse a variety of GAIA media types.
+Supported formats include
+TXT/JSON/PY, DOCX, XLSX/CSV, PPTX, PDF, PDB, ZIP archives, PNG/JPG images, and
+MP3 audio.

 ## Architecture

 The flow is:

-1. User enters their research topic
-2. `planner_agent` comes up with a plan to search the web for information.
-The plan is a list of search queries, with a search term and a reason for each query.
-3. For each search item, we run a `search_agent`, which uses the Web Search tool to search for that term and summarize the results.
-These all run in parallel.
+1. The user provides a question and optional media context.
+2. `planner_agent` produces a list of research items.
+Each item specifies a `source` of either `context` or `web`, a short reason, and a query or key phrase.
+3. For each item, `search_agent` runs the appropriate tool.
+If the source is `context`, it analyses the provided text using the Code Interpreter (and File Search if available).
+If the source is `web`, it performs a web search.
+All searches run in parallel.
-4. The `writer_agent` receives the search summaries and creates a written report.
+4. The `writer_agent` receives the search summaries together with the extracted context and writes the final answer.
-5. A `verifier_agent` reviews the reasoning and final answer to ensure it matches the question requirements (units, rounding, etc.).
-If not, the writer updates the answer based on the verifier feedback and the check repeats until it passes.
+5. A `verifier_agent` checks the result for formatting and correctness.
+If verification fails, the `evaluator_agent` reviews the summaries and the verifier feedback to decide whether more research is needed.
+Any extra searches are run before the writer revises the answer.
+This loop repeats until the verifier approves.

 ## Suggested improvements